kalte0/BMC-CS-151.github.io/labs/Lab02.md

 </details>

-Before moving on in this lab, run the Driver program and make sure the output is correct.
+Before moving on in this lab, submit your code to gradescope to make sure the output is correct.